Bylaws

 If a member director’s membership rights are suspended due to disciplinary proceedings or being delinquent in the payment of membership dues, that member is also suspended as a director.

-If there is a vacancy in a member director position and a special meeting is not called as described in § 6.10, the board of directors will elect a member to fill the vacancy at a regular or special meeting of the board.
+If there is a vacancy in a member director position and the vacancy is not filled as described in § 6.10 or § 6.11, the board of directors will elect a member to fill the vacancy at a regular or special meeting of the board.
 The notice for the meeting must include the election of a member to fill the vacancy as one of the purposes of the meeting.

 An individual elected to fill a vacancy in a member director position will serve through the next September 30 or until a successor is elected.